SatyaGithubProfile/AI-ML/readme.md

 ## Insatall "jupyter"
 1. Add the "jupyter" extension to your VSCode IDE.
 2. Add the python variable to kernal and add your myenv

+## Install requirements.txt file modules
+1. By simply running the command we can install all the packages in requirements.txt file "pip install -r requirements.txt"